 Where to catch Pompano in the Surf

 Pompano feed on crustaceans like Shrimp, coquina clams, and sand fleas (mole Crabs).
-In fact, when fishing for pompano along the Texas coast, finding concentrations of coquina clams along the beach is a good area to try.
+In fact, when surf fishing for pompano along the Texas coast, finding concentrations of coquina clams along the beach is a good area to try.
 They will tend to run on the backside of the sandbars near deeper guts and breaks in the sandbars.

-Look for deep guts with clear water, combine this with concentrations of coquina clams along the beach and you could be in for some fast action.
+As you are surf fishing for pompano, look for deep guts with clear water, combine this with concentrations of coquina clams along the beach and you could be in for some fast action.
 Place your baits along the back side of the sandbar as the pompano will be cruising the area looking for bait washed over the bar by the waves and tide action.
 Days and areas with good tidal movement will produce better than areas of slack tide.

 When gearing up for Surf Fishing for Pompano, a good 7-12 ft surf rod and a medium heavy bait caster or spinning reel spooled with 12 to 20 lb line will do the trick.
 Pompano have small mouths so 1/0 or 2/0 circle hooks on a standard double drop leader made of fluorocarbon will get the job done.

 Fresh dead shrimp and or fishbites are the preferred baits along the Texas Coast.
 Live sand fleas (mole crabs) are a favorite of Pompano as well.
 Small hooks and small baits for the small mouth of a pompano.
 Fishbites catch lots of Pompano and are easier to store and handle.
-When fishing for pompano, you can catch whiting and redfish (red drum) as well, so be ready as you never know what might grab your line and run.
+When surf fishing for pompano, you can catch whiting and redfish (red drum) as well, so be ready as you never know what might grab your line and run.
 For more information about the best baits for surf fishing, check out my recent article here.

 Pompano are Great Table Fare